Inclusion & Diversity Initiatives

-The CMBA is committed to promote diversity and inclusion within the legal profession, justice system and in the community.
-To assist in its mission, the CMBA has created an officer position, the Vice-President of Diversity & Inclusion, who also serves as chair of the CMBA's Diversity & Inclusion Committee.
+The CMBA is committed to promote inclusion and diversity within the legal profession, justice system, and in the community.
+To assist in its mission, the CMBA has created an officer position, the Vice-President of Inclusion & Diversity, who also serves as chair of the CMBA's Inclusion & Diversity Committee.

 Cleveland Legal Inclusion 2020

 Inclusion & Diversity Benchmarking Survey & Racial Equity Tool Kit

 In late 2015, the CMBA launched a first-of-its-kind, comprehensive survey that could be used to benchmark the then-current state of diversification across the legal profession in greater Cleveland.
 (The 2016 Diversity & Inclusion Benchmarking Survey Report is available here.)
 In 2020, we’re taking a deeper dive into the make-up of our local bar legal community on issues related to diversity and inclusion in the legal practice in greater Cleveland with the 2020 Inclusion & Diversity Benchmarking Survey.

 The 2016 survey results demonstrate that diversification in the legal practice in the greater Cleveland legal community has been slow, but also demonstrate progress has been made and that more can be made.
 A set of meetings was held among law firms, corporate law offices, courts, and other governmental entities, who agreed that a "Commitment to Collective Action" was the best approach to work towards improving diversity and inclusion in the legal practice.
 From the Commitment to Collective Action, Cleveland Legal Inclusion 2020 was formed to take a collective and stronger approach to diversify the workforce, the leadership and create a more inclusive environment in the greater Cleveland workforce, with the greater Cleveland legal community serving as a leader and a role model for collective action.